Across Northern Spain and Portugal

 This tour is specially designed for a small group of 16 to 24 Smithsonian travelers and offers outstanding travel value.
 Prices include airfare, airline taxes, fuel surcharges, and departure fees.

-Fortified cities and tiny fishing villages, rugged Atlantic coastline and commanding Pyrenees peaks, iconic shrines to both religion and fine art, and intimate lodgings in historic paradores and pousadas—it all awaits as you travel from Lisbon, across northern Spain, to vibrant Barcelona.
+Join us for a fascinating journey from Lisbon, across northern Spain, to vibrant Barcelona.
+Highlights of this popular tour feature fortified cities and tiny fishing villages, rugged Atlantic coastline and commanding Pyrenees peaks, iconic shrines to both religion and fine art—and intimate lodgings in historic paradores and pousadas.

 Upon arrival, transfer to your hotel.
 This afternoon is at leisure to relax before tonight’s welcome dinner.
 (D)